What is an AML Risk Assessment?

 3. Identify Risks

-Step three will build on the initial documentation that you prepared, as it involves identifying the inherent and residual risks your organization is exposed to.
+Step three will build on the initial documentation that you prepared, as it involves identifying the inherent and residual AML and CFT risks your organization is exposed to (AML customer risk assessment methodology.

 Inherent risk refers to those factors that affect your organization when you have not taken any steps to mitigate them.
 Think about it this way – the inherent risks are present just because your organization exists and conducts a certain type of business.